RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Germany

-“Feli from Germany,“ YouTube series: informative comparisons of life in the USA and Germany by Feli, a young German woman who lives in both countries.
+“Feli from Germany,“ YouTube series: Feli is young German woman who lived in Cincinnati for nine years.
+She recently moved back to her native Munich with her American husband, where she continues to make her videos comparing life in the USA with life in Germany.
 I especially recommend the episode: Do Germans Talk About World War II?
 What Do They Teach About the Holocaust? | Feli from Germany - YouTube

 Reiter, Chris and Will Wilkes, Broken Republik.
 The Inside Story of Germany’s Descent into Crisis.
 Two long-time Germany correspondents, both of whom living in Germany for decades, examine how the country went from a model of prosperity, stability and liberal democracy to a land plagued by inefficiency, corruption scandals, and a rising tide of ugly right-wing populism.

 Steinberg, Jonathan, Bismarck.
 A Life.
-The best English-language biography of the man who united the German people by founding the Second German Empire..
+The best English-language biography of the man who united the German people by founding the Second German Empire.

 Walser Smith, Helmut, Germany.
 A Nation in its Time.
-The best up-to-date, English-language comprehensive presentation of German history I know.
+The best up-to-date, comprehensive, English-language presentation of German history I know.

 Watson, Peter, The Germans.
 Europe’s Third Renaissance, the Second Scientific Revolution, and the Twentieth Century.
 Watson reminds us of Germany’s great contributions to western civilization, many of which have been undeservedly obscured by the legacy of Nazi Germany.